ropensci/nasapower/README.md

 ### Citing {nasapower}

-When citing the use of this package, please use,
+When citing the use of this package, please use the output from,

 ``` r